If you look at very antique car and feel passion for it, then this article is totally for you.

-I thought my 1973 Chevrolet Constantia Six may be of interest to your club members as a little known South African chapter of Chevy history.
+I thought my 1973 Chevrolet Constantia Six may be of interest to your club members, specially after Liam recommended this antenna replacement, as a little known South African chapter of Chevy history.

 North American sourced Chevy and Pontiac sedans ceased South African production (built in Port Elizabeth) in 1969.
 The C10 continued in production to around 1978 as the only genuine US sourced Chevy.
 As 1970s sedan replacements, Chevrolet introduced Opel Record/Commodores and the Vauxhall Viva/Firenza derived cars, many re-engined with 2.5L,3.8L and 4.1L Chevrolet motors as lower to mid-end models.
 Reason behind the engine choice – we already had the tooling in place, and the ‘’Stovebolt’’ particularly, was well suited and respected locally as a great car, you can find in dealerships and online sites such as OurFairDeal.org.